erikgaliana/space-invaders/README.md

 ## Description

-Space invaders project consists in a javascript version of 80's famous ZX Spectrum's game.
+Space invaders project consists in a javascript version of famous 80's arcade game.

 Game screen displays a laser cannon which the player controls by moving it horizontally across the bottom of the screen and firing at descending aliens.
 The aim is to defeat a row of aliens while they advance toward the bottom of the screen.